+Deep South Sanitation LLC is requesting a Conditional Use Permit (CUP) for a Solid Waste hauling operation with an accessory Solid Waste transfer station in M-2 zoning.
+The subject property is located at 205 Tucker Road, which is along the west side of the Georgia Southern & Florida railroad, between Tucker Road and Gil Harbin Industrial Blvd.
+The subject property is also the southerly half (5.44 acres) of the property that is the subject of Rezoning request # VA-2018-03 for M-2 zoning (see earlier agenda item).
 The property contains an old warehouse building that was previously used by a concrete pipe manufacturing business.
 The applicant is proposing to use the property as a base of operations for their solid waste hauling business which currently consists of a fleet of 5 garbage trucks.
 The applicant is also proposing to maintain an accessory solid waste transfer station facility (already permitted by Georgia EPD) in the form of an in-ground concrete truck loading bay whereby waste is transferred from the garbage collection trucks to a larger truck/trailer for transportation to a solid waste landfill.
 This transfer facility would be used only by the applicant and there would be no solid waste deposited or maintained on the premises.
 As part of their operation, the applicant is also proposing to have a small temporary outdoor stockpile of collected natural vegetation yard debris that would be periodically removed from the site by another business for conversion to mulch or bio fuel.
-It should be noted that the applicant had previously been operating from a site in unincorporated Lowndes County, but relocated much of their business to the subject property last year - not fully aware of all the zoning and permitting requirements.
-Code enforcement action is pending the outcome of all these public hearings.
+It should be noted that the applicant had previously been operating from a site in unincorporated Lowndes County, but relocated much of their business to the subject property a few months ago - not fully aware of all the zoning and permitting requirements.
+Code enforcement action is pending the outcome of these public hearings.